How to get free and cheap makeup

-If you buy makeup and feel it isn't up to scratch, you might be able to get a refund – but this will likely be decided on a case-by-case basis.
+If you buy makeup and feel it isn't up to scratch, you might be able to get a refund.
+Keep in mind that this will likely be decided on a case-by-case basis.
 For example, if you buy a waterproof mascara that starts running when your eyes water, it'll be difficult for you to prove this to the store.

 However, if you buy a foundation bottle and the pump is broken, you've got some solid evidence and that should stand you in better stead for a refund.

 Sell unused makeup

-If you change your mind about a new product you've bought, but you're unable to get a refund, your best bet is to try and sell it to make your money back.
+If you change your mind about a new makeup product you've bought, but you're unable to get a refund, your best bet is to try and sell it to make your money back.

-Sites like Depop are great for this, as you can literally take a few snaps on your phone, upload them to your profile and sell in minutes.
-Just make sure you're completely honest in the description about whether the makeup has been used at all, and make sure the price reflects this.
+Sites like Depop are great for this, as you can literally take a few photos of the product on your phone, upload them to your profile and sell your makeup in minutes.
+Facebook Marketplace is another great option for this.

 Find dupes of your favourite products

 Dupes are the holy grail of bargain beauty products.
 They're essentially copycats of big-name or designer products for a fraction of the price.

-The best way to really keep track of the best dupes on the market is to follow beauty blogs and YouTube channels who spot them.
+As well as this, you can stay up to date with the best dupes on the market by following beauty blogs and YouTube channels that spot them.

-As a general rule, though, it's best to avoid high-end brands as much as possible, and instead, find the products you need in the own-brand ranges of high-street shops instead.
+As a general rule, it's best to avoid high-end brands as much as possible.
+Instead, you can try to find your favourite products in the own-brand ranges of high-street shops.

 Use beauty loyalty cards